jeffskinnerbox/ubuntu-desktop/README.md

 # Key Supporting Features
-The documentation below covers some the key features within the Vagrantfile used to create this Ubuntu Desktop virtual machine.
+The section below covers some the key features within the Vagrantfile used to create this Ubuntu Desktop virtual machine.

 ### GNOME Desktop